DaphnaKrause/Event-Calandar-Scrape/README.md

-# Event-Calander-Scrape
+# Event-Calendar-Web-Scrape
-How I scraped my cities event calendar
+How I scraped my cities event calendar(visitgainesville.com)[https://www.visitgainesville.com/events/]
-# Event Calendar Web Scrape
-How I scraped (visitgainesville.com)[https://www.visitgainesville.com/events/]

 ## The Plan
 I wanted to get a searchable list of events that were happening in Gainesville so I wouldn’t miss something important that needed to be reported on in my Newsroom.